christian-vigh-phpclasses/PdfToText/README.md

 	$pdf -> Load ( 'sample2.pdf' ) ;
 	echo $pdf -> Text ;

+Additionally, the **PdfToText** class provides support methods for getting the page number of any text in the underlying PDF file.

 Look at the class' blog for an overview on the underlying mechanics that are involved into extracting text contents from pdf files.

 Examples are also provided in the **examples/** directory.
 Please have a look at the [examples/README.md](examples/README.md "README.md") file for a brief explanation on their structure.